Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training_selected.md

 ### UK

+####  Medical schools

-In recent investigations among UK healthcare professionals (HCPs), notable discrepancies in digital literacy within the healthcare field have been identified.
+- In recent investigations among UK healthcare professionals (HCPs), notable discrepancies in digital literacy within the healthcare field have been identified.
 These disparities present obstacles to the efficient integration of emerging technologies in clinical practices.
 Moreover, insufficient training on the ethical considerations related to these technologies poses a potential dilemma for HCPs in safeguarding patient rights.
 Recognizing these challenges and the evident need for focused education in digital health, a group pf UK medical doctors have recently [advocate for a concentrated effort](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8966807/) on the fundamental component of any healthcare profession—the undergraduate curriculum.

 #### University of Oxford ([Oxford Institute of Digital Health](https://www.phc.ox.ac.uk/research/institutes-units/oxford-institute-of-digital-health))